jspillers10/ebpf-edr/README.md

 ## Architecture

-The EDR is split across two halves — a pattern that mirrors how production tools like Falco, Cilium, and Datadog's agent work:
+The EDR is split across two halves, a pattern that mirrors how production tools like Falco, Cilium, and Datadog's agent work:

 ```